jimmoffitt/rules-migrator/README.md

 This tool migrates PowerTrack rules from one stream to another.
 It uses the Rules API to get rules from a **```Source```** stream, and adds those rules to a **```Target```** stream.
 There is also an option to write the JSON payloads to a local file for review, and later loading into the 'Target' system.

-This tool has three main use-cases:
+This tool has four main use-cases:
-+ Provides feedback on your rule readiness for real-time PowerTrack 2.0.
++ Provides feedback on your version 1.0 ruleset readiness for real-time PowerTrack 2.0.
 + Clones PowerTrack version 1.0 (PT 1.0) rules to PowerTrack version 2.0 (PT 2.0).
 + Clones real-time rules to Replay streams.
 + Clones rules between real-time streams, such as 'dev' to 'prod' streams.